How Long Do Manic Episodes Last?

 - Decreased Need for Sleep: Despite having abundant energy, individuals in a manic state may feel little need for sleep.
 They may go for extended periods with minimal sleep or experience restlessness even when attempting to rest.

-- Grandiose Beliefs and Ideas: Manic individuals may exhibit grandiose thoughts and beliefs about themselves.
-They may perceive themselves as uniquely talented, possess extraordinary abilities, or believe they have a special purpose or mission.
+- Grandiose Beliefs and Ideas: Manic individuals may exhibit splendid thoughts and beliefs about themselves.
+They may perceive themselves as uniquely talented, possess extraordinary abilities, or believe they have a particular purpose or mission.

 BPD Manic Episodes